WELCOME TO OUR COMPANY

 Cacao Oro de Nicaragua was founded in 2014, with the mission to establish large-scale sustainable cocoa plantations in Nicaragua.

-Guided by the principles of Environmental, Social, and Governance (ESG), Cacao Oro actively collaborates with a diverse network of stakeholders, institutions, and development organizations.
+Guided by Our principles of Environmental and Social Innovation, Cacao Oro actively collaborates with a diverse network of stakeholders, institutions, and development organizations.

 A CACAO HUB

 The Company’s fundamental strategy is built on developing professional, commercial scale, high yielding sustainable cocoa plantations in Nicaragua.
 Our operation is located in Nicaragua’s Northern Caribbean Coast Autonomous Region.

 Health/education/training/improved living conditions.

 Cacao Oro’s large 3500 hectare (single location) industrial scale cocoa operation is designed to generate significantly higher margins than small holders through higher crop yields, higher tree densities, use of better yielding and disease resistant varietals.
 The employment of farming best practices such as efficient fertilizer use, crop protection, and proper tree maintenance increases profitability along with the benefit of proper plant maintenance and sanitation training for disease avoidence.